Tutorial

 Example: Create a new Expenses Financial Report in Business Central

 We are looking to create a straightforward financial report that displays expenses by different groups.
-Using our standard Income Statement as a foundation, we can easily adapt and customise it to meet specific reporting requirements.
+Using our standard Income Statement as a foundation, we can easily adapt and customize it to meet specific reporting requirements.

 Step 1: Create new Row Definition